FavourEjiogu/Non-Fungible-Tokens/README.md

 NFTs markets
 Those are the most knowns marketplaces for NFTs where you can buy and sell NFTs that represent all the things I mentioned above.

+is an nft basically an object but with images?
+Yes, on Sui, an NFT is essentially just an object—but with some fields that typically include image data or a URL to an image.

+Key Points:
+Everything on Sui is an object.
+Every object is unique, non-fungible, and owned.
+This means every NFT is an object, but not every object is necessarily an NFT.
+NFTs usually have metadata fields like name, description, and url (which often points to an image or other media)

 On Sui, there are two types of NFTs, which are: